 The importance of the PPL for the country is that it keeps women engaged in the workforce.
 That is why the government pays, but the employer must keep contact with the woman by keeping her on the payroll and paying her wages.
 Mr Baker suggests that women on PPL should be able to visit the workplace for social reasons but not do any work.
 This could be an option for women to keep up-to-date with important skills and training, such as attending staff meetings.
 Changing the current culture is the main aim here and WEL supports the final recommendation of the Australian Institute report that there should be mandatory reporting by companies about any wage penalties for women or men returning from the PPL.
 In addition, women need to negotiate satisfactory wage arrangements with their employers.
 Fathers are able to take Paid Parental Leave.
 This may help to change the culture and expectation that only women should sacrifice career options when having a baby.
 Superannuation is not included in the scheme and is also a concern to WEL.

-Almost 50,000 Australian women have applied for the Federal Government’s Paid Parental Leave scheme, previous Families Minister Jenny Macklin reports.
+Almost 50,000 Australian women have applied for Federal Government Paid Parental Leave, previous Families Minister Jenny Macklin reports.
 Ms Macklin said 48,286 of them had signed up for the benefit since the scheme became available on January 1, 2011.
 The scheme offers eligible working parents paid parental leave for up to 18 weeks at the minimum weekly wage of $570.
 Herald Sun.